 Pure Bread – bakery and café (159 West Hastings, corner Cambie St.) – open 8am-5:30pm.
 Try their coffee and pastries! $5-10.

 Steamworks Brewing Co. – Great beer, great food (375 Water St. next to the old train station in Gastown) – This is one of the nicest pubs in Vancouver.
 It has multiple levels and rooms, cozy armchairs, window tables overlooking the water, pool tables, a large patio, and a beer store.
 Check out the cool chalkboard art by Rob Bowen.
 Try their sweet potato fries with balsamic vinegar reduction and the Lions Gate Lager. $10-20.

 Cardero Bottega – Gourmet Deli (1016 Cardero St.) – Best sandwiches in Vancouver!
 Italian imports pasta, olive oil and coffee are also for sale, along with home-made brownies.
 They also do catering!
 Closed on Mondays.
 All the sandwiches are to die for, but my favorite was “Jimmy the Greek.” $8-10.

-Delany’s Coffee House – Good coffee and pastries (1105 Denman St.) – This is the original location of this Vancouver coffee shop; they now branched out to North Van and the suburbs.
+Delany’s Coffee House – Good coffee and pastries (1105 Denman St. and other locations) – This is the original location of this Vancouver coffee shop; they now branched out to North Van and the suburbs.
 But it has become a regular coffee / tea stop for me on the way to English Bay.
 They also serve breakfast and have a very small sidewalk patio. $5-15.

 The Nook – Italian restaurant (781 Denman Street, and in Kitselano, at 1525 Yew Street) Open daily at 5pm – closing, and open for weekend brunch at the Kitselano location from 10:30am.
 Great stone-oven pizza and pastas! $15-30.